 This suction device is designed to pull venom from a bug bite to help prevent itchiness and swelling.
 It's a simple, inexpensive tool — but apparently, it works.
 Reviewers have claimed that it makes going outside bearable in mosquito season.
 Since it's tiny and portable, it'll fit in your pocket or purse.

 29. This clip-on lamp that brightens dark corners

 This little lamp can go anywhere, clip on, and provide your project with plenty of white light.
 It's battery-powered and rechargeable via USB, so you can take it anywhere — a dorm room, camping trip, barbecue, your own side of the bed, and more.
-It can stand on its own, but also clip onto a shelf, headboard, or just about anything.
-The goose neck offers some swivel, so you can direct the light where you want it.
-It also has three light levels to suit whatever needs you have.
+It can stand on its own and clip onto a shelf, headboard, or just about anything.
+The gooseneck offers some swivel, so you can direct the light where you want it.
+It also has three light levels to suit your needs.

-30. A stretchy resistance bands with 7 different rings
+30. A stretchy resistance band with 7 different rings

 Resistance bands are cheap and easy to use — and they can be stored almost anywhere.
 Not to mention, they offer a terrific strength and stretching workout.
 Compared to the rest, this heavy-duty rubber set has a super clever design.
 It has seven rings on one band so you get the resistance you want without changing to a different band or wasting time switching weights.

 31. This genius phone stand that can fit in your pocket